 To develop a successful roadmap, the following should be considered:

-• Sequence of initiatives/foundational elements: Certain initiatives are pre-requisites of others.
-For instance, having a complete and detailed hardware and software (OS, firmware, application software, configurations, ports, services, etc.) inventory is a requirement to harden configurations and many other CSF categories
+• Sequence of initiatives/foundational elements: Certain initiatives are prerequisites of others.
+For instance, having a complete and detailed hardware and software (OS, firmware, application software, configurations, ports, services, etc.) inventory is a requirement to harden configurations and many other CSF categories.

-• Integrating technology, people and process: Implementing technology without the people or processes to support it will lead to wasted investments.
-Similarly, without technology, the procedures the company may develop may be too onerous to provide much insight to the cybersecurity situation. • Integrating platform (or “glue”): Over time the number of initiatives, technology and procedures will grow.
-Without careful consideration to investment in the overarching platform or glue that ties these pieces together, the program may become overwhelming.
+• Integrating technology, people, and process: Implementing technology without the people or processes to support it will lead to wasted investments.
+Similarly, without technology, the procedures the company may develop may be too onerous to provide much insight into the cybersecurity situation.

 Taken another way, the need to build on the portfolio of initiatives is usually executed in a cyclical fashion over multiple discrete projects and budgets.
-The objective is to move from the basic level of protection through higher levels of sophistication and an eventual shift from reactive to proactive monitoring and detection as depicted in the maturity cycle below.
+The objective is to move from the basic level of protection through higher levels of sophistication and an eventual shift from reactive to proactive monitoring and detection, as depicted in the maturity cycle below.

 Maturity Cycle

-It is important to note that the above cycle is just a general intended pattern towards a more robust security program.
-The specific tasks, the order they are executed and the time frame across which they are deployed absolutely have to be tied to the specific risks and objectives of the individual organization.
+It is important to note that the above cycle is just a general intended pattern toward a more robust security program.
+The specific tasks, the order they are executed and the time frame across which they are deployed have to be tied to the specific risks and objectives of the individual organization.

 Step 3: Execute Foundational Initiatives

-As discussed above, in almost every program there are a set of foundational initiatives that are necessary to enable the broader program.
-These initiatives should provide some rapid impact in security while also providing baseline capabilities.
 This first “wave” of initiatives should be items that can be achieved within 90 days to demonstrate progress as well as allow for rapid movement to additional elements.
 These initiatives will include both “informational” or “baselining” initiatives as well as the first wave of “remediation” or “hardening” activities.
-The baselining-type of activities would include things such as hardware and software inventory, configuration baselines, firewall rule maps, etc. The remediation-type activities would likely include software removal, hardening of baselines, initial segmentation, etc.
+The baselining-type of activities would include hardware and software inventory, configuration baselines, firewall rule maps, etc. The remediation-type activities would likely include software removal, hardening of baselines, or initial segmentation.

 This first phase of execution will likely include several key elements:

-• Central components such as policies on sensitive data or password standards, procedures such as management of change or patching, and technology such as a central reporting functionality
+• Central components such as policies on sensitive data or password standards, procedures such as management of change or patching, and technology such as a central reporting functionality.

-• Site-level components such as asset inventory, configuration baselines, and network design/ segmentation reviews
+• Site-level components such as asset inventory, configuration baselines, and network design/ segmentation reviews.

-• Establishing key decision points such as which controls will not apply to certain assets, decision-making on risk-reward or cost-benefit trade-offs, and rules for “technical feasibility exceptions” where devices such as PLCs or older HMIs may not be able to meet control standards and will require some form of compensating controls
+• Establishing key decision points such as which controls will not apply to certain assets, decision-making on risk-reward or cost-benefit trade-offs, and rules for “technical feasibility exceptions” where devices such as PLCs or older HMIs may not be able to meet control standards and will require some form of compensating controls.

 Step 4: Build on Foundation

-Step 5: Monitor, Measure and Improve
+Step 5: Monitor, Measure, and Improve

 verve nist maturity